 DEUG (General Academic Studies Degree) and licence (bachelor’s degree) – Archaeology

-I began my studies more than fifteen years ago in archaeology and earned a DEUG in archaeology (and art history) and a licence in prehistory at Paris I.
+I began my studies in 2000, in archaeology and earned a DEUG in archaeology (and art history) and a licence in prehistory at Paris I.

 Studying paleo-anthropology gave me a grounding in anatomy and the physical particulars of men and women, while courses in ethnology, sociology and social psychology raised my awareness of issues such as gender roles and social construction.
 Following these initial studies and having taken part in many digs, I embarked on a master’s degree in Andean archaeology at Paris 1.
 I supplemented that programme with courses in Quechua at the INALCO (National Institute for Oriental Languages and Civilizations), where I enjoyed a proper initiation into socio-linguistics and the nexus of gendered vocabulary and social representation.

 I joined the Master 1 programme in ethnology, ethnomusicology and prehistory at Paris X and worked on a paper on modifications of the body.
 With this topic, on the border between archaeology and ethnology, I began to research the body, the primary interface between self and other and a potential tool in the struggle for self-determination, emancipation and resistance.
 For I understood modifications of the body as gestures of engagement or commitment displays, which afford the individual membership of a group at the cost of a certain number of sacrifices or costly displays.
 I completed a second year of the M1 at Paris X, where I attended courses on the body and on gender and worked on pornography: participating in the production of a pornographic film, I observed during that period, could itself be understood as such a commitment display in the interest of joining a group (occasionally an emancipatory gesture and/or an instance of costly display).